-Maggie Covell is a New Zealand based visual artist and, creative entreprenuer with a strong illustrative background.
+Maggie Covell is a New Zealand based Visaul Artist with a strong illustrative background.

 Born in Rotorua, New Zealand she began her artist career as a fashion illustrator in the Australian Rag trade during the early 2000's.
 Covell also studied film and media through Sydney University forming a (creative) collaborative partnership with a fellow classmate.
 This collaboration would involve extended travel to South America to film/produce an independant documentry (2004-2005).